soundasleep/jevon.org/wiki/Putting_Generated_GMF_Diagram_Editors_into_a_New_Category.md

   - GMF
   - Code Snippets
 redirect_from:
-  - "/wiki/putting_generated_gmf_diagram_editors_into_a_new_category"
-  - "/wiki/Putting Generated Gmf Diagram Editors Into A New Category"
+  - "/wiki/Putting Generated GMF Diagram Editors into a New Category"
-  - "/wiki/putting generated gmf diagram editors into a new category"
-  - "/wiki/Putting_Generated_Gmf_Diagram_Editors_Into_A_New_Category"
 ---

 [GMF](GMF.md)